jeremiahsnapp/dev-lxc/README.md

 ### cluster-view

-Run the `cluster-view` command to create a Byobu (tmux) session specifically for this cluster.
+Run the `cluster-view` command to create a Byobu session specifically for this cluster.

 ```
 cluster-view /root/clusters/automate